Hany-Khan/Switchport-Security-Lab/README.md

 - [ ] Verify with:
 - show startup-config
 - show flash: | inc vlan.dat
-- [ ] Present clean output to professor for grading
 - [ ] Neatly disconnect and store all cables before powering down equipment
 Goal: Leave all lab gear in a default, ready state for the next class.